paulschwarz/spring-dotenv/README.md

 If a value for `example.name` is set in the environment, we certainly want to use that value.
 However, for your convenience during development, you may declare that value in a .env file and it will be loaded from there.
 It is important to understand the precedence; a variable set in the environment will always override a value set in the .env file.

 Spring provides different ways to read properties.
-This example uses the `@Value` annotation, but feel free to use whichever ways suit your case.
+This example uses the `@Value` annotation, but feel free to use whichever techniques suit your case.

 ```java
 @Value("${example.name}")